 Citizenship education aims to develop active and informed citizens who are politically literate and media literate.
 This new project builds on the work of ten ACT teachers who were part of an exchange visit to the USA in 2019.
 Since the exchange teachers have been developing their currriculum and teaching to incorporate a greater focus on media literacy education.

-Edition 51 of the ACT journal, 'Teaching Citizenship' has been disseminated free to every seconday school in England this summer.
+Edition 51 of the ACT journal, 'Teaching Citizenship' was disseminated free to every seconday school in England summer 2020.
 The journal focuses on disseminating tools and teaching approaches that show how to incoroporate effective media literacy education into the citizenship curriculum.
 Articles from a range of experts, academics and news organisations are included.
+Our thanks to the US Embassy in London who supported this special edition and our media literacy work.